The Transient Cost of Learning in Queueing Systems: Introduction

-\paragraph{Cost of learning in queueing.} Tackling the first question, we propose the \emph{Cost of Learning in Queueing} (\colq) to capture the efficiency of a learning algorithm in queueing systems.
-The CLQ of a learning policy is defined as the maximum difference of its time-averaged queue length and that of any other policy (with knowledge of parameters) over the entire horizon (see Fig \ref{fig:col-motivation} on the right).
+\paragraph{Transient Cost of learning in queueing.} Tackling the first question, we propose the \emph{Transient Cost of Learning in Queueing} ($\colq$) as a way to measure the transient efficiency of a learning algorithm in queueing systems.
+The $\colq$ of a learning policy is defined as the maximum difference of its time-averaged queue length and that of any other policy (with knowledge of parameters) over the entire horizon (see Fig \ref{fig:col-motivation} on the right).
 In contrast to queueing regret, $\colq$ is 1) a finite-time metric that captures the learning efficiency in early periods and 2) focused on time-averaged queue length instead of per-period queue length.
-This is favorable as for any periods $1,\ldots,T$, the time-averaged queue length is directly related to the average wait time by Little’s Law.
-The formal definition of $\colq$ can be found in Section~\ref{sec:main-res}.
+For any period $1,\ldots,T$, the time-averaged queue length is related to the job-average time in system by Little’s Law (see Appendix~\ref{app:clq-clw}); therefore, $\colq$ can be equivalently viewed as a measurement of the maximum expected increase in wait time that any job experiences due to the DM's parameter uncertainty.
+The formal definition of $\colq$ can be found in Section~\ref{sec:def-colq}.